JoshuaMichaelHall654/Single-Qubit-Simulator/README.md

 #### UI/UX and standard QM
 - Multiple state input methods - one is writing in dirac notation aka superposition form.
 The other is 2 by 1 matrix form aka single matrix form.
 Should have a selector as well examples/clear indicators so users know which is which.
 - Simple Q&A - answers why only single qubits are allowed, how to find a single qubit form (maybe), what basis we are using, what the Z basis is, and other questions.
-- Measurement - calculating probabilities that the state ends up in one state or another.
-X, Y, and Z bases for sure, maybe other relevant ones as time goes on.
 - Collapse Simulation - simulate the system collapsing into one of the two states using some random number generator

 #### Gates and Operators